Updated Dec 25, 2020

 From the correlation analysis, it is evident that the price of BTC aggressively reacted to the outcomes of the referendum vote especially depicted by the correlation between BTC prices, Brexit announcements and the Brexit Google Search Trends.

-Bitcoin to pounds trading players that seek to place bets on the correlation between BTC and Brexit could profit by positioning themselves strategically ahead of the Brexit dates.
+Bitcoin prices GBP trading players that seek to place bets on the correlation between BTC GBP Brexit could profit by positioning themselves strategically ahead of the Brexit dates.

 However, for long-term investors, this correlation should have no bearing in the long haul investment decisions since the short-term volatility caused by Brexit will not likely have a significant effect on the price developments of BTC in the long-term.